The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

 In this case, the mutation is not communicable and has not been inherited.

 Causes of genetic syndromes

-Each chromosome is made up of many genes, approximately 2,000 on each chromosome, for a total of 50,000 genes in each cell.
+Each chromosome comprises many genes, approximately 2,000 on each chromosome, for a total of 50,000 genes in each cell.

-These genes make all the proteins in the body, which promote development and growth, and perform all the functions of the body.
+These genes make all the proteins in the body, which promote development and growth and perform all body functions.

-When one or more of these genes or chromosomes is missing or mutated, or if there are extra chromosomes, the proteins may not be produced, may be incorrectly produced, or may be overproduced.
+When one or more of these genes or chromosomes is missing or mutated, or if there are extra chromosomes, the proteins may not be produced, incorrectly produced, or overproduced.

-Any of these situations can cause abnormal growth and development and can result in a genetic syndrome.
+These situations can cause abnormal growth and development and result in a genetic syndrome.